 Early diabetic retinopathy

-It may also be helpful to work with your diabetes doctor (endocrinologist) to find out if there are any additional steps you can take to improve your diabetes management.
-The good news is that when diabetic retinopathy is in the mild or moderate stage, good blood sugar control can usually slow the progression of diabetic retinopathy.
+Work with your diabetes doctor (endocrinologist) to determine if there are ways to improve your diabetes management.
+When diabetic retinopathy is mild or moderate, good blood sugar control can usually slow the progression.

 Advanced diabetic retinopathy

 Researchers are studying new treatments for diabetic retinopathy, including medications that may help prevent abnormal blood vessels from forming in the eye.
-Some of these medications are injected directly into the eye to treat existing swelling or abnormal blood vessels.
-These treatments appear promising, but they haven't been studied in long-term trials yet.
+Some of these medications are injected directly into the eye to treat swelling or abnormal blood vessels.
+These treatments appear promising, but more study is needed.

-Several alternative therapies have shown some benefits for people with diabetic retinopathy, but more research is needed to understand whether or not these treatments are effective and safe.
-Potential alternative therapies include:
+Several alternative therapies have suggested some benefits for people with diabetic retinopathy, but more research is needed to understand whether these treatments are effective and safe.

 Be sure to let your doctor know if you are taking any herbs or supplements.
 They have the potential to interact with other medications, or cause complications in surgery, such as excessive bleeding.

-The thought that you might lose your sight can be frightening, and you may benefit from talking to a therapist.
-Your doctor can provide a referral.
-Or, you may find the camaraderie and encouragement that a support group can offer is helpful to you.
-Ask your doctor about support groups for people with diabetic retinopathy in your area.
+The thought that you might lose your sight can be frightening, and you may benefit from talking to a therapist or finding a support group.
+Ask your doctor for referrals.

-If you've already lost some vision, ask your doctor about low vision products and services that can help make daily living easier.
-For example, special lenses, magnifiers and video magnifiers are available.
+If you've already lost vision, ask your doctor about low-vision products, such as magnifiers, and services that can make daily living easier.

 If you have diabetes, reduce your risk of getting diabetic retinopathy by doing the following:

-- Make a commitment to managing your diabetes.
+- Manage your diabetes.
 Make healthy eating and physical activity part of your daily routine.
 Try to get at least 150 minutes of moderate aerobic activity, such as walking, each week.
 Take oral diabetes medications or insulin as directed.

 - Keep your blood pressure and cholesterol under control.
-High blood pressure and high cholesterol increase the risk of vision loss.
 Eating healthy foods, exercising regularly and losing excess weight can help.
 Sometimes medication is needed, too.

-Remember, diabetes doesn't necessarily lead to poor vision.
+Remember, diabetes doesn't necessarily lead to vision loss.
 Taking an active role in diabetes management can go a long way toward preventing complications.